 Idiazabal is produced in the shape of a cylinder, with a smooth and hard natural rind that is pale yellow to amber in colour.
 The cheese has a compact texture, with a few pinprick holes.
 It is dry, but not crumbly, and feels pleasantly oily in the mouth.
 The rind carries the marks of the wooden moulds in which it was drained.
 The characteristic, smoky flavour is the result of the cheeses having been stored near the fireplaces.
 There were no chimneys in the simple mountain huts, so the cheeses absorbed the sweet, aromatic smoke.
 The taste of the cheese is reminiscent of burnt caramel and bacon.
 It pairs well with red wine and cider.

-Idiazabal has won a Super Gold medal at the 2014 World Cheese Awards.
+PDO Idiazabal smoked cheese has won a Super Gold medal at the 2014 World Cheese Awards.
 It is declared as one of the world's 62 best cheeses.
+It is also available in natural flavour.

 Other Spanish cheeses: